How to Implement Keyboard Navigation: Developer Tutorial

 Why Keyboard Navigation Matters

-• People with motor disabilities who cannot use a mouse
+- People with permanent motor disabilities who cannot operate a mouse.

-The CDC reports that 1 in 4 U.S. adults has a disability, with mobility limitations being the most common type.
-Keyboard accessibility directly impacts whether these users can interact with your application.
+The CDC reports that 1 in 4 U.S. adults has a disability, with mobility being the most common type.
+Failing to implement keyboard accessibility means excluding these users from your digital experiences entirely.

 WCAG Requirements

-• [2.1.2 No Keyboard Trap](https://www.w3.org/WAI/WCAG21/Understanding/no-keyboard-trap.html) (Level A): Users must be able to navigate away from any component
+- 2.1.2 No Keyboard Trap (Level A): Users must be able to navigate away from any component using the keyboard.

-• [2.4.3 Focus Order](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html) (Level A): Focus sequence must be logical and meaningful
+- 2.4.3 Focus Order (Level A): The sequence in which elements receive focus must be logical and meaningful.

-• [2.4.7 Focus Visible](https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html) (Level AA): Keyboard focus indicator must be visible
+- 2.4.7 Focus Visible (Level AA): The keyboard focus indicator must be visible.

 Native HTML Keyboard Support